numtide/treefmt/README.md

   number of languages.
 - [Super-Linter](https://github.com/github/super-linter): a project by GitHub
   to lint all of the code.
+- [pre-commit](https://pre-commit.com/): a framework for managing and maintaining multi-language pre-commit hooks.

 ## Contributing

 All contributions are welcome!
 We try to keep the project simple and focused so not everything will be accepted.
 Please refer to [Contributing](./docs/contributing.md) guidelines for more information.

 ## License